-MGCEU: Fort Bend, Harris, Orange, Waller County
+MGCEU: Fort Bend, Galveston, Orange, and Waller Counties

 Angela Chandler is a lifelong gardener with a passion for learning and teaching.
 She tends a 1/2 acre garden in Highlands, Texas that includes ornamentals, fruits, a small experimental nursery, a flock of Buff Orpington chickens, and a Lab mix named Harley.
 Her gardening adventures would not be possible without her husband, Fred – always willing to help unload leaves, compost and help build beds.
 Angela is a member of the Harris County Master Gardener Association – Retired, and a member of the Garden Writer’s Association.